ONEmCommunications/documents/docs/getting_started/nodejs-old.md

 If you see the above, congratulations, you have successfully installed your first app.
 Give yourself a pat on the back and then head over to the advanced tutorials to get to know ONEm better.

-If you don't see the above done worry, go back and check that each step has been followed properly and your program will soon be up and running.
+If you don't see the above don't worry, go back and check that each step has been followed properly and your micro-app will soon be up and running.

 ## Running your app in production